Amarok79/Amarok.Events/doc/Documentation.md

 // does nothing, since no subscribers are registered anymore
 ```

-It is recommended that subscribers store these subscription objects somewhere, otherwise they won't be able to remove their registered event handlers.
+It is recommended that subscribers store these subscription objects somewhere.
+Otherwise, they won't be able to remove their registered event handlers.

-If instead the class exposing the event wants to cancel all subscriptions, for example, because it gets disposed, it can simply dispose the *event source* too, which automatically cancels all subscriptions and ignores further calls to **Invoke(**..**)**.
+If instead the class exposing the event wants to cancel all subscriptions, for example, because it gets disposed, it can dispose the *event source* too, which automatically cancels all subscriptions and ignores further calls to **Invoke(**..**)**.

 ```cs
 internal sealed class FooServiceImpl : IFooService